MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 Once you've built a predictive model, in many cases the next step is to operationalize the model.
 That is to generate predictions from the pre-trained model on demand.
 In this scenario, where new data often become available one row at a time, latency becomes the critical metric.
 It is important to respond with the single prediction (or score) as quickly as possible.

+**Requirement** Before you can deploy and work with web services, you must have access to a Machine Learning Server instance [configured to host web services](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).

 There are two types of web services: standard and realtime.

-## Requirements

-Before you can deploy and work with web services, you must have access to a Machine Learning Server instance [configured to host web services](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).

-When you deploy your code and models, they are published as web services in Machine Learning Server and can be operationalized by others.
-Web services can be versioned and managed by their creators or those users with [special permissions](#permissions).

 <a name="standard"></a>